 - What to wear?
 Professional dress (read: suits) for students.
 Daily business or professional attire for judges & professors.

 - Should we follow on LinkedIn so we can see the latest announcements?
-Yes, click here to follow the AXS NCSAC page.
+Yes, click here to follow the NCSAC page.

 - Can professors or others watch the presentations?
 No, only the students and judges assigned to the heats.